genotrance/px/docs/usage.md

 ## Limitations

-- macOS does not support sharing listen sockets across multiple worker processes, so `--workers` must remain 1 on Mac.
+- On Windows, connection distribution across multiple `--workers` processes may not be perfectly even.
+The default `--workers=1` is sufficient for most workloads since the async event loop handles concurrency efficiently.